7 benefits you get from a hybrid CMSVegard Ottervig on

 As mentioned, a hybrid CMS gives you full control over the URL management—making your daily operations more flexible.
 You can for instance mix between letting your developers decide URLs for certain types of content that are meant for APIs and apps, and let the CMS decide the URLs for other types of content meant for classic website usage.

 URLs are important for the reasons mentioned, and especially for SEO purposes.
-Don’t let this important issue be in the random hands of headless.
+Don’t let this vital issue be left to headless chance.

 Editing your website’s landing pages is something most web editors take for granted.
-It is possible to edit landing pages with headless, but it’s through forms—a hard coded schema system.
+While it is possible to edit landing pages with headless, it’s through forms—i.e. a hard coded schema system.

-As for your headless content, it can be shown in widely different places, and it’s possible to make something like a standard preview.
-This will show what your content will look like, approximately.
+As for your headless content, it can be shown in widely different formats and places.
+It is, however, possible to make a standard preview to get a general, but useful impression of your content.

 As mentioned, if you want a pure headless CMS and a traditional website, you must maintain two systems.
-Imagine what that does to your search.
+Imagine what such an arrangement does to your search.
 Will it be fast and user-friendly?
-Or will it be tedious, prompting you to switch between two systems to find what you’re looking for?
+Or will it potentially be tedious, prompting you to switch between two systems to find what you’re looking for?

 A hybrid CMS searches across all your content, due to everything being in one system.
 Also, everything you search for has a presentation.
 A presentation is not available in headless, where the content is floating around in a database without URLs.